 If you’re looking for unique things to do in Toronto, you need to head to the CN Tower.
 Well, actually, you need to head outside of it and do the CN Tower Edgewalk.

 Yep, you can dangle yourself over the edge of one of the tallest towers IN THE WORLD and walk around on a 1.5m wide ledge at over 350m high (116 stories), held on by a couple of ropes on a rail.
+Walking on the edge of the urban abyss and watching the city in all its splendor are those unique experiences Toronto you can't miss.

 I’ll be honest, when we visited the CN Tower, I did not expect to do the Edgewalk.
 For one, we hadn’t booked in advance.
 For another, I was with my husband, who HATES heights (although he’ll deny it until his dying breath).